 How to store Garam Masala?

-Garam Masala can be stored in an air tight container in a cool area away from direct light.
-Even though Garam Masala will not spoil even if kept for 6 months.
-Try to make fresh Garam Masala every 2-4 weeks, so it remains fragrant.
+Garam Masala can be stored in an air-tight container in a cool area away from direct light.
+Even though Garam Masala will not spoil even if kept for six months.
+Make fresh Garam Masala every 2-4 weeks so it remains fragrant.

-Here is my spice box where I keep spices for every day use.
-For most of them, I also have a jar full of the spice to refill this box as needed.
+Here is my spice box, where I keep spices for everyday use.
+For most of them, I also have a jar full of spice to refill this box as needed.

 What is a good Garam Masala Substitute?